azonenberg/triggercrossbar/README.md

+# PROJECT STATUS

+You probably don't want to build this as is, there's a couple of bugs.
+May or may not respin later on with fixes, for now I'm just bodging my prototype.

 # What is it?

 When finished, it will be a 1U rack-mountable appliance with a TBD number of BNC and/or SMA connectors on the back side for trigger inputs and outputs.
 Some will be input only, some output only, and some bidirectional.
 Exact mix is TBD.